Alex-DG/p5-audio-reactive/readme.md

 # P5 Audio Reactive Visualization

+- Using P5.js Three.js Vite.js
-- click on the canvas to play the audio 🔉
+- You may click on the canvas to play the audio 🔉
+- Find the different experiments under `js/experiments`

 ## Setup